 Drag the start and end markers around the touchscreen to define the block of selected text.

-While text is selected, a contextual action bar appears atop the screen, similar to the one shown in Figure 4-9.
-Your phone may sport a custom action bar with a different look.
-Either way, you use the action bar to deal with the selected text.
+Use the action bar that appears in order to choose what do to with the text, as shown in Figure 4-7.
+Tap the action overflow to view additional commands.